logicuniverse/manifesto/README.md

 - **Structural Axiomatization:** Reordered entire manifesto to follow a "Problem (Tape) -> Solution (Topology) -> Implementation (IR)" logical flow.
 - **Nomenclature Consolidation:** Formally introduced **ZYModel** as the technical designation for the tri-axial framework, integrated into the core topology definition.
-- **Enhanced Logic-IR:** Expanded Section VI to include Transformation Pipelines, Topological CRDTs, and Spatial RBAC for human-AI co-creation.
+- **Enhanced LogicIR:** Expanded Section VI to include Transformation Pipelines, Topological CRDTs, and Spatial RBAC for human-AI co-creation.
 - **Distributed & AI Refinement:** Redefined Distributed systems as "Axial Slicing" and AI as "Reactive Intelligence Nodes," providing a clearer path for autonomous orchestration.
 - **Scientific Roots:** Added Section XIII to anchor the Z-axis and Execution Plane in classical and quantum physical intuitions.